Robinson Crusoe: TV adaptations

-In 1964, a French film production crew made a 13 part serial of The Adventures of Robinson Crusoe.
+In 1964, a French film production crew made a 13-part serial of The Adventures of Robinson Crusoe.
 It starred Robert Hoffmann.
-The black and white series was dubbed into English and German.
+The black-and-white series was dubbed into English and German.
 In the UK, the BBC broadcast it on numerous occasions between 1965 and 1977.

+The 2008–2009 Crusoe TV series was a 13-part show created by Stephen Gallagher.

 Two 2000s reality television series, Expedition Robinson and Survivor, have their contestants try to survive on an isolated location, usually an island.
 The concept is influenced by Robinson Crusoe.